 Step 1: Making the Foam

 The first step in creating latte art is forming the perfect foam.
-To start off, pour cold milk (34 degrees Fahrenheit for 1 degree Celcius) for one cup of coffee into a steam pitcher.
+To start off, pour cold milk (34 degrees Fahrenheit for 1 degree Celsius) for one cup of coffee into a steam pitcher.

 Pro Tip: For even better results, place your pitcher in the freezer for at least 30 minutes before pouring in the milk.
 Cold pitchers allow more time for the milk to steam and reduce the risk of scalding.
 It also makes the cream stiffer and easier to handle.